Connecting to prior knowledge

 • What are they?

-• What is the function of the comma, the hyphen and exclamation mark?
-(Prompt as this might be difficult although most students will be very eager to make a suggestion using the context).
+• What is the function of the comma, hyphen and exclamation mark?
+You may need to prompt students, as this might be difficult, although most will be eager to make a suggestion based on the context.

 Have some fun reading this page with and without the punctuation.

-Again identify the various forms of punctuation and the function.
+Finish by turning back to the page with the lion, where the punctuation is a little more complex.
+Again, identify the various forms of punctuation and their function.
 Help students identify the speech marks and point out how that will help with the readers’ theatre.
 Read together and demonstrate.
-The ellipsis (. . .) might be new, however, many students will have noticed this form of punctuation before in books as it is surprisingly common in many texts.
-Help your students see how it is used to build tension.
-Again read and demonstrate what this form of punctuation signals the reader to do.
+The ellipsis (…) might be new, though students may have noticed this form of punctuation in other books they have read.
+Help them to see how it is used to build tension.
+Again, read and demonstrate what this form of punctuation signals the reader to do.

 Rich assessment task

-Ask students to individually write a description to go with the torn tissue paper art work created.
+Ask students to individually write a description to go with the torn tissue paper artwork they created earlier.
 Observe the vocabulary, use of the word wall and other resources, the structure used and the appropriateness of the punctuation attempted.